devendra2595/Bike_Sharing_Case_Study/README.md

 **So interpretation is important!**

 # Libraries Used
-numpy
+- numpy
-pandas
+- pandas
-matplotlib
+- matplotlib
-seaborn
+- seaborn
-statsmodels
+- statsmodels
-sklearn
+- sklearn
-scipy

 # The solution is divided into the following sections:
 - Data understanding and Exploration